Disable the Internal Screen on a MacBook Pro or Air in OS X Yosemite & Mavericks

 Then reboot again, or you can just zap PRAM by holding down Command+Option+P+R during reboot, which clears out the boot-args as well.
 If you were to disconnect the MacBook Pro from an external video source, zapping the PRAM would be how you’d want to reenable the internal display.

-For OS X Yosemite (10.10) the solution is similar but using slight variations on the aforementioned terminal command.
+For OS X Yosemite (10.10) and OS X El Capitan 10.11, the solution is similar but using slight variations on the aforementioned terminal command.

 To turn the feature on and allow for the internal screen to be

 After executing the terminal command, reboot and close the lid immediately.
 Keep the lid closed during boot up, and once logged in to a user account in OS X, open the lid.
 The MacBook Pro (or Air) internal built-in display will now be off.

 **Note: If in sleep mode, just close the lid before waking the MacBook Pro and open the lid once again after logging back in.